Thu June 2, 2011

 And without a recovery in housing, Vitner says, it's hard to get the kind of vigorous growth necessary to rapidly bring down unemployment.
 Especially with so many low-skilled workers in the labor force who aren't qualified for jobs in other industries.

 Another challenge for the economy, Swonk says, is the completion of the Federal Reserve's quantitative easing — a massive bond-buying program aimed at lowering interest rates — and the end of federal stimulus programs for the states, which means more pink slips for public workers.

-Swonk says the problems created by the financial crisis are like those faced by a person who's had a massive coronary.
+Swonk says the problems created by the financial crisis are like those faced by a person who has had a massive coronary.

 That means years of slower growth and higher unemployment than the economy would have coming out of a normal recession.